KubeOps/gitlab-chart/doc/installation/secrets.md

 - [Next Steps](#next-steps)

 ## Certificates
+By default Let's Encript certificates are used via [kube-lego](../kube-lego/README.md).

+If you with to use you own certificates jomp to [Custom certificates](#custom-certificates).

+### Custom certificates
+Using Let's encrypt certificates can be optionally disabled and custom certificates can be used instead.
+The [Configuration step](./configuration.md#disable-lets-encrypt) will walk you through disabling the use of let's encrypt certificates.

 We advise that wildcard certificates are obtained to prevent the need to generate and maintain multiple sets of TLS certificates.